flowroute/flowroute-sdk-v3-python/README.md

 Installation
 ------------

-1. First, start a shell session and clone the SDK:
+1. First, start a shell session and clone the Python library:
-    * via HTTPS: `git clone https://github.com/flowroute/flowroute-numbers-messaging-python.git`
+    * via HTTPS: `git clone https://github.com/flowroute/flowroute-sdk-v3-python.git`

-    * via SSH: `git@github.com:flowroute/flowroute-numbers-messaging-python.git`
+    * via SSH: `git@github.com:flowroute/flowroute-sdk-v3-python.git`

 2. Switch to the newly-created `flowroute-sdk-v3-python` directory.
-This version of the SDK comes with a requirements file listing the required Python libraries.
+This version of the library comes with a requirements file listing the required Python libraries.
 See [Installing Packages](https://packaging.python.org/tutorials/installing-packages/) to learn more about different ways to install Python packages.

 `pip` is already installed if you're using `Python 2 >=2.7.9` or `Python 3 >=3.4`.
-This SDK has been tested with both `Python 2.7.9` and `Python 3.6.4` for Mac OS X. To see which version of `pip` is installed on your machine, run the following:
+This version of the library has been tested with both `Python 2.7.9` and `Python 3.6.4` for Mac OS X. To see which version of `pip` is installed on your machine, run the following:

 `pip --version`

 Depending on your `pip` permissions, you may be required to preface each `pip` command with `sudo`.

 `pip3 install -r requirements.txt`

 * * *
 Usage
 ------------
-In Flowroute's approach to building SDK v3 for Python, HTTP requests are handled by controllers named after the API resources they represent: **Numbers**, **Routes**, and **Messages**.
-These controllers contain the methods used to perform messaging, number management, and route management within the Python SDK.
+In Flowroute's approach to building the Python library v3, HTTP requests are handled by controllers named after the API resources they represent: **Numbers**, **Routes**, and **Messages**.
+These controllers contain the methods used to perform messaging, number management, and route management within the Python library.

 ## Controllers